MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-cs-historical-analytics-csh.md

 2. Select **Security** and then **Security roles**.

 3. Select the security role that you want to enable access for.
-For example, Customer Service Manager.
+For example, CSR Manager.

 4. Select the **Custom Entities** tab.

 5. Select an entity.
 For example, select Customer Service historical analytics.

 6. Select **Save and close**.
-The Customer Service Manager can now see the Customer Service historical analytics report.
+The CSR Manager can now see the Customer Service historical analytics report.

 You can see the following reports by navigating to the **Service** > **Analytics and Insights** > **Customer Service historical analytics** page.
 By default, the **Summary** page is displayed.

 - [Summary report](summary-dashboard-cs.md)
 - [Agent report](agent-dashboard-cs.md)
 - [Topics report](topics-dashboard-cs.md)

 ### See also